Claycot/TwitchFetch/README.md

 This VisualBasic program fetches livestream links from Twitch.tv, for usage in a media player such as MPC.
 If selected, the program also opens the channel's chat in a browser window.

+Demo shows older version.
+Version 1.2 now handles the 404 and outputs a message within the program!
 Demo: https://www.youtube.com/watch?v=uaauUjKHiMg

 Usage: